How To Get a Job in Japan (Plus Latest POEA Jobs)

 3. Better Salary & Benefits

-Effective October 2021, Japan has increased the average minimum wage to JPY 930/hr or JPY 7,440 per day for an 8-hour workday19.
+Effective October 2021, Japan has increased the average minimum wage to JPY 930/hr or JPY 7,440 per day for an 8-hour workday20.
 That’s about six times the minimum wage in Manila.
-If you’re working in a high-demand high-skill job, then it’s only natural for the difference to be much larger.
+If you’re working in a high-demand, high-skill job, then it’s only natural for the difference to be much more significant.

-• Company-covered health insurance and yearly health check-ups.
-In Japan, it’s mandatory for anyone, including non-citizens, to enroll in the national health plan20 and the company will usually cover the cost for you.
+- Company-covered health insurance and yearly health check-ups.
+In Japan, it’s mandatory for anyone, including non-citizens, to enroll in the national health plan21, and the company will usually cover the cost for you.

-• Commuting allowance.
-Although not required by law, it’s become common practice for Japanese companies to pay for the commuting expenses21 of their employees.
+- Commuting allowance.
+Although not required by law, it’s become common practice for Japanese companies to pay for their employees’ commuting expenses.

-• Withholding tax system.
-Similar to the Philippines, the Japanese also use a withholding tax system, so you don’t have to worry about filing your taxes since the company will do it for you.
+- Withholding tax system.
+Like the Philippines, the Japanese also use a withholding tax system, so you don’t have to worry about filing your taxes since the company will do it for you.

 4. Top Quality Education System

-Ranked 7th in 2021 in World Population Review’s education rankings22, Japan is a great choice for quality education for you or your family.
+Ranked 7th in 2021 in World Population Review’s education rankings22, Japan is an excellent choice for quality education for you or your family.
 Japan is renowned for having an exceptional education system and having many of its universities recognized worldwide.

 5. Plenty of Activities to Do

 Japan has a wide variety of top-tier experiences for every type of person.
-If you like to explore, then there are many picturesque landscapes and cultural landmarks around the country that you can visit.
-If you love shopping, Japan is home to many large department stores housing popular brands and unique shops for various curios.
+If you like to explore, you can visit many picturesque landscapes and cultural landmarks around the country.
+If you love shopping, Japan has many large department stores housing popular brands and unique shops for various curios.

 6. Sophisticated Public Transportation

-Japan’s large variety of destinations is made even better due to its robust and reliable public transportation system.
-The sheer number of train and bus routes available means that you’ll have access to pretty much any destination you want.
+Japan’s many destinations are better due to its robust and reliable public transportation system.
+The sheer number of train and bus routes available means you’ll have access to almost any destination you want.

 Why You Might Not Like Working & Living in Japan